Harvey2504/About_/CHEF.md

 ```
 scp -r -i "awskeypair.pem" awskeypair.pem ubuntu@ec2-3-12-36-226.us-east-2.compute.amazonaws.com:~/chef-repo
 ```
-* This will help to communicate workstation and server
+* These all steps will help to communicate workstation and server

-* Use this cmd for verifying ssl configuration for the CHEF Infra Server
+* Use this cmd for verifying ssl configuration for the CHEF Infra Server (Run this from the chef-repo directory)
 ```
 knife ssl check
 ```